fdumontmd/fdumontmd.github.com/source/_posts/2011-12-04-seven-databases-in-seven-weeks-postgresql-day-3.markdown

 Interestingly, the trigram based index can help `ILIKE` queries as explained [here](http://www.postgresonline.com/journal/archives/212-PostgreSQL-9.1-Trigrams-teaching-LIKE-and-ILIKE-new-tricks.html) (in general, the [Postgres OnLine Journal](http://www.postgresonline.com/) is a very good resource on PostgreSQL more advanced features).

-But the general conclusion and take-home lesson is that adding indexes without checking their impact on queries is more than useless: it adds cost on data creation and update, with not compensation at query time.
+But the general conclusion and take-home lesson is that adding indexes without checking their impact on queries is more than useless: it adds cost on data creation and update, with no compensation at query time.

 Exercises
 ---------